KaranSingh36752/Trawell_Backend/README.md

-Reading the dynamic routes

-Multiple Route Handlers - Play with the code

-next()

-next function and errors along with res.send()

-app.use("/route", rH, [rH2, rH3], rH4, rh5);

-What is a Middleware?
-Why do we need it?

-How express JS basically handles requests behind the scenes

-Difference app.use and app.all

-Write a dummy auth middleware for admin

-Write a dummy auth middleware for all user routes, except /user/login

-Error Handling using app.use("/", (err, req, res, next) = {});

-Create a free cluster on MongoDB official website (Mongo Atlas)

-Install mongoose library

 Connect your application to the Database "Connection-url"/devTinder

 Call the connectDB function and connect to database before starting application on 7777